Searching

 "a dog"

-finds notes with the exact sequence of characters "a dog" on them, such as "atta dog", but not "dog a" or "adog".
+finds notes with the exact sequence of characters "a dog" in them, such as "atta dog", but not "dog a" or "adog".

 -"a dog"

-finds notes without the exact phrase "a dog"
+finds notes without the exact sequence of characters "a dog" in them.

 d_g

-finds notes with d, <a letter>, g, like dog, dig, dug, and so on.
+finds notes with d, <one character>, g, like dog, dig, dug, and so on.

 d*g

-finds notes with d, <zero or more letters>, g, like dg, dog, dung, etc.
+finds notes with d, <zero or more characters>, g, like dg, dog, dung, etc.

 w:dog